 - March: 1st honorary member invited.

-- June: APSI transfers the materials in the NASA NRPIF (Nordic Regional Planetary Image Facility) archive to Järviseutu-Seura ry.
+- June: Project on NASA Nordic Regional Planetary Image Facility archive relocation ends.
+APSI transfers the materials in the to Järviseutu-Seura ry.
 The unique planetary images are to be used as foundation of a new science exhibition around the impact crater lake Lappajärvi.

-- March: APSI contribution #6 published (about the two Suvasvesi impact structures’ ages, in MaPS).
+- March: APSI contribution #6 published.
+Topic: The two Suvasvesi impact structures’ ages, in Meteorit.
+Planet.
+Sci.

-- February: APSI contribution #5 published (about the Keurusselkä impact structure age, in MaPS).
+- February: APSI contribution #5 published.
+Topic: The Keurusselkä impact structure age, in Meteorit.
+Planet.
+Sci.

 - November: APSI officially founded with 6 founding members.

-- October: APSI contribution #4 published (about the basalts of Mare Frigoris in JGR-Planets)
+- October: APSI contribution #4 published.
+Topic: The basalts of Mare Frigoris in J. Geophys.
+Res.
+Planets.

-- December: APSI contribution #3 published (about the Paasselkä impact structure age, in MaPS).
+- December: APSI contribution #3 published.
+Topic: The Paasselkä impact structure age, in Meteorit.
+Planet.
+Sci.

-- June: APSI contribution #2 published (about the Kepler crater depostis on the Moon, in JGR-Planets).
+- June: APSI contribution #2 published.
+Topic: The Kepler crater depostis on the Moon, in J. Geophys.
+Res.
+Planets.

-- February: APSI contribution #1 published (about the volcano Alba Mons on Mars, in Icarus).
+- February: APSI contribution #1 published.
+Topic: The volcano Alba Mons on Mars, in Icarus.

 - November: APSI headquarters moves to Rovaniemi.

 - October: Project to relocate and/or otherwise save the invaluable materials in the NASA NRPIF (Nordic Regional Planetary Image Facility) archive started; project ends in mid-2016.